 Meet the Advisory Board

-My name is Agnes, I’m a college Freshman from the NJ/NY area and I am a part of EYV because I believe civic engagement is a driving force for equity and opportunity.
+My name is Agnes, I’m a college undergraduate from the NJ/NY area and I am a part of EYV because I believe civic engagement is a driving force for equity and opportunity.

 Here are some organizations that might be useful for young voters